fluxcd/source-controller/docs/spec/v1beta2/helmcharts.md

 Note that the keys must have the `.pub` extension for Flux to make use of them.

-Flux will loop over the public keys and use them verify a HelmChart's signature.
+Flux will loop over the public keys and use them to verify a HelmChart's signature.
 This allows for older HelmCharts to be valid as long as the right key is in the secret.

 #### Keyless verification